 Self-Service Machine at Italian Gas Stations

-If you roll into the station during lunch or late at night, you may find the gas station is closed.
+If you roll into the station during lunch or late at night, or on a Sunday or a holiday, you may find the gas station is closed.

 Have no fear!
 Look around for a self-service machine:

 To use the machine, take note of which pump number you’re at (usually you need to look up).

 The machines sometimes have an option to change the language – it will say ENG or ENGLISH or have an icon of a British or American flag.